can3p/ansible-django-stack/README.md

 ```

 ### Configuring your application

-The main settings to change are in the [`env_vars/base.yml`](env_vars/base.yml)
-file, where you can configure the location of your Git project, the project
-name, and the application name which will be used throughout the Ansible
-configuration.
-I set some default values based on my open-source app, [YouTube
-Audio Downloader][youtube-audio-dl].

 Note that the default values in the playbooks assume that your project
 structure looks something like this: